Thug-Lyfe/UFO_Blog/README.md

 <br> Jenkins is now running and can be accessed on "YOUR_IP":8080
 <br>We can now use a repository on github, where we can add a webhook and use it in jenkins.
 <br>on your github repository you can add a jenkins servive, and in the jenkins you can install a a github integration plugin and your good to go.
-<br> add an item and link it to your github
+<br> Add an item and link it to your github and use the build trigger to use your webhook and run what you want.

 ---
 <br>## Why don't we see more Jenkins?